National Resource Centers and Fellowships Program for Language and Area or Language and International Studies (84.015)

 Application Procedure

-This program is excluded from coverage under OMB Circular No. A-102.
-OMB Circular No. A-110 applies to this program.
+2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
 Eligible institutions may submit proposals for the funding of centers only, fellowships only, or both when the announcement of a new competition is issued in the Federal Register.
-Application forms and guidelines for the submission of proposals are available from the Advanced Training and Research Team of the International Education and Programs Service (IEPS).
-This program is subject to the provisions of OMB Circular No. A-110.
+Application forms and guidelines for the submission of proposals are available from the Office of the International and Foreign Language Education at the Department of Education.

 Award Procedure